 Fan Verse: MegaTokyo has spawned at least three Fan Verses to date.
 The oldest is the MegaTokyo: the Clans game that started in 2001 on the MegaTokyo Forum, and which is STILL going (look for threads labeled [Mt:tC] in the RP subforum).
-More recently is the Story Discussion Fanworks game that is hosted off site in its own dedicated forum.
+There's also the Story Discussion Fanworks game that is hosted off site in its own dedicated forum.
 Also the energetic Megatokyo Campfire Story that can be found in the sites RP forum.

 Filler Strip: Dead Piro Day.
 Also, there are short "omake" stories using Megatokyo characters in popular anime or original stories Fred wrote himself.
-The most recent one strongly insinuates that the "omakes" are Ping's dreams.
+The Full Metal Panic! one strongly insinuates that the "omakes" are Ping's dreams.

 Friendly Enemy: Perhaps only somewhat exemplary, but look at the last panel of this strip and try to say that the dialogue, at least, isn't the best example of this trope on the planet.